opengisci/opengisci.github.io/_posts/2023-11-09-spatial-accessibility-preanalysis.md

 - [x] Pay attention to CRSs: are they always transformed when they need to be?
 Can the final maps be projected? **Done**
 - [ ] Could area-weighted reaggregation be used for the overlap analysis?
 This could happen in the `overlap_calc` function.
 - [ ] Why are hexagons used for the analysis as opposed to other spatial data structures, e.g. a raster-like tessellation of squares?
 In other words, is there a modifiable areal unit problem?
 Does the use of different sizes and shapes for the unit of analysis matter?
 - [ ] Should the default network speed be set to 35mph?
+Hint: could we use the new `osmnx.speed` module to fix speed limits?
+If so, we need to be careful about the measurement units for distance, speed, and time.

 ### Spring 2021 class ideas beyond the scope of a reanalysis